ECNU-ILOG/QCCDM/README.md

 # CDM_ILOG
 > This is a comprehensive repository launched by ECNU-ILOG-Lab, specializing in Cognitive Diagnosis Models.

-We support not only QCCDM but also other baselines which is put forward in method directory.
+We support not only QCCDM but also other baseline methods that are proposed in the "method" directory.

 # Experiment